Can You Wear A Sports Bra As A Swimsuit Top?

 A sports bra suitable for swimming should be composed of the right material.

-Your sports bra swimsuit needs to be at least 70% polyester which is more resistant to chlorine, saltwater, shrinking, stretching, wrinkling, and rubbing.
-It also retains its shape well which is great for outdoor clothing like sports bras/ bikini top.
+Sports bikinis need to be at least 70% polyester which is more resistant to chlorine, saltwater, shrinking, stretching, wrinkling, and rubbing.
+It also retains its shape well which is great for outdoor clothing like sports bras/ bikini tops.

 This should help the sports bras last longer and maintain their color.